-Stockholder Proposals or Director Nominations for 2023 Annual Meeting
+Stockholder Proposals or Director Nominations for 2024 Annual Meeting

-If a stockholder would like us to consider including a proposal in our proxy statement for our 2023 annual meeting pursuant to Rule 14a-8 of the Exchange Act, then the proposal must be received by our corporate secretary at our principal executive offices on or before December 24, 2022.
+If a stockholder would like us to consider including a proposal in our proxy statement for our 2024 annual meeting pursuant to Rule 14a-8 of the Exchange Act, then the proposal must be received by our corporate secretary at our principal executive offices on or before December 30, 2023.
 In addition, stockholder proposals must comply with the requirements of Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
 Proposals should be addressed to:

-PMV Pharmaceuticals, Inc. Attention: Corporate Secretary 8 Clarke Drive, Suite 3 Cranbury, New Jersey 08512
+PMV Pharmaceuticals, Inc. Attention: Corporate Secretary One Research Way Princeton, New Jersey 08540

 Our amended and restated bylaws also establish an advance notice procedure for stockholders who wish to present a proposal or nominate a director at an annual meeting, but do not seek to include the proposal or director nominee in our proxy statement.
-In order to be properly brought before our 2023 annual meeting, the stockholder must provide timely written notice to our corporate secretary, at our principal executive offices, and any such proposal or nomination must constitute a proper matter for stockholder action.
+In order to be properly brought before our 2024 annual meeting, the stockholder must provide timely written notice to our corporate secretary, at our principal executive offices, and any such proposal or nomination must constitute a proper matter for stockholder action.
 The written notice must contain the information specified in our amended and restated bylaws.
 To be timely, a stockholder's written notice must be received by our corporate secretary at our principal executive offices:

-- no earlier than 8:00 a.m., Eastern, on February 2, 2023; and - no later than 5:00 p.m., Eastern, on March 4, 2023.
+- no earlier than 8:00 a.m., Eastern, on February 9, 2024; and - no later than 5:00 p.m., Eastern, on March 10, 2024.

-In the event that we hold our 2023 annual meeting more or less than 25 days after the one-year anniversary of this year's annual meeting, then such written notice must be received by our corporate secretary at our principal executive offices:
+In the event that we hold our 2024 annual meeting more or less than 25 days after the one-year anniversary of this year's annual meeting, then such written notice must be received by our corporate secretary at our principal executive offices:

-- no earlier than 8:00 a.m., Eastern, on the 120th day prior to the day of our 2023 annual meeting; and - no later than 5:00 p.m., Eastern, on the 10th day following the day on which public announcement of the date of the annual meeting is first made by us.
+- no earlier than 8:00 a.m., Eastern, on the 120th day prior to the day of our 2024 annual meeting; and - no later than 5:00 p.m., Eastern, on the 90th day prior to the day of our 2024 annual meeting or, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of the annual meeting is first made by us.